-Attention Automakers: Take Control of Your Data
+Attention Automakers: Take Control of Your Data with a CDP

 Before the Internet, your average car buyer got their information from a friend, an ad, or the sales rep at their local dealership.